Chictem/Chictem/readme.md

 # GermyCMS Framework
-GermyCMS Framework Developed by Laravel
+GermyCMS Framework Based on Laravel Developed by Germy